Vancouver Island is the perfect place to go camping.

 - If there are only a few spots left on arrival, claim one immediately.
 You can still swap later if desired (no charge) but hesitation may cost you the possibility of having any camping site!

 - September is an awesome time to camp at provincial parks on Vancouver Island.
-The reservation season ends after the Labour Day holiday, which means that campsites cannot be reserved for dates after this
+For most campgrounds, reservations cannot be made for dates after the Labour Day holiday

 Essential camping items